-This tutorial introduces the detailed steps about how to add a twitter follow button in WordPress websites.
-At the end of article, readers can learn about the method to combine WordPress with Twitter to promote them interactively.
+This tutorial introduces the detailed steps on how to add a Twitter follow button in WordPress websites.
+At the end of article, readers can learn the method to combine WordPress with Twitter to promote them in a more effective way.

 WordPress is the most famous blogging system and content management system welcomed by more than 60 million websites.
-Twitter is an online social networking and microblogging service that gains 500+ million registered users who posted 340 million tweets per day.
+Twitter is an online social networking and microblogging service that gains 500+ million registered users who post 340 million tweets per day.
 Both WordPress and Twitter are widely used by users.
-Why not combine them together to marketing interactively?
+Why not combine them together to market interactively?

 Frankly speaking, you can make it by adding a Twitter follow button in WordPress websites.
-Twitter follow button is a lightweight widget used to allows users to follow your Twitter account by easily clicking the button.
+Twitter follow button is a lightweight widget which can allow users to follow your Twitter account with a click on the button.
 Generally, you need to add a link to your Twitter page so that users can be directed to your Twitter profile, and click follow button to follow you.
-By adding a Follow button on your WordPress site, they can follow you directly by click this button easily.
-Thereby, this way increases the convenience and saves your users a few clicks.
+By adding a Follow button on your WordPress site, they can follow you directly within a click and learn more about you through the new window opened after the click.
+Thereby, this will increase the convenience and make you have more Twitter followers.

 Generate A Follow Button Code